 The construction of the Proposed Action Alternative would require a new electrical connection from the RS-X to the existing 230 kV LADWP powerline and underground electrical vault located underneath the western lanes of Pershing Drive, which is located within the California Coastal Zone.
 Pershing Drive lies on the eastern boundary of the coastal zone; the only work to be conducted within the coastal zone would be installing underground connections to the existing electrical vault underneath the Pershing Drive lanes.
-Disturbance within the coastal zone would be limited to the median of Pershing Drive; no other activities or disturbance would occur within the coastal zone boundary.
+Disturbance within the coastal zone would be limited to the lanes and median of Pershing Drive; no other activities or disturbance would occur within the coastal zone boundary.
 Construction activities would be short-term in duration and would not result in impacts to wetlands, the clearing of vegetation, or an increase in impervious surfaces.
 Additionally, all work within the coastal zone would be conducted in previously disturbed areas within the right-of-way of Pershing Drive.
 It is not anticipated that construction activities would cause erosion, increased turbidity in water bodies, or sedimentation, nor would it add any above-ground structures or change in land use within the coastal zone.
-Therefore, construction impacts to coastal resources from the Proposed Action Alternative would not be significant when compared to the No Action Alternative.